Nexosis/nexosis.github.io/_tutorials/detectingCheatersInCsGo.md

 Notice that some of the columns are empty - that's okay, the Nexosis API has data imputation strategies internally that help solve for that.

-The sample dataset used in building this model had around 21,000 player metrics and was aprox.
+The sample dataset originally used in building this model had around 21,000 CSGO player metrics and was aprox.
 9MB on disk.

 ## Uploading the Data

-The original dataset we built was almost 9MB.
-For the simplification of this model and sample, we've prepared a smaller sub-set of the data which scores about 5% less in accuracy but is good enough to follow along and understand what's happening.
+For the simplification of this model and sample, we've prepared a smaller sub-set of the data which scores about 5% less accurate but is good enough to follow along and understand what's happening.

 > When you create an account with Nexosis and chose to include the sample datasets in your account, this dataset will be pre-loaded and is named 'CSGO-Stats'.
 We've also included it in our `sampledata` github repo here at [CSGO DataSet on Git](https://github.com/Nexosis/sampledata/blob/master/csgo-small.csv){:target="_blank"}

 If the SteamID is included when you upload the dataset, the API needs to know to treat it as a primary identifier (much like a database primary key) which requires the Columns metadata set to indicate it's Role.
 To simplify, we can exclude this column as well since we don't plan on matching the model results back up with the original dataset and build the model without it.

-To import from our GitHub URL above:
+To import from our GitHub URL linked above `POST` to `https://ml.nexosis.com/v1/imports/Url` and set the BODY to `{"contentType": "csv","url":"https://raw.githubusercontent.com/Nexosis/sampledata/master/csgo-small.csv","dataSetName":"CSGO-Stats"}` like so:

 <ul id="profileTabs" class="nav nav-tabs">
     <li class="active"><a href="#curlUploadData" data-toggle="tab">Curl</a></li>